Specific guidelines for Group 02 herbicides

 Globally, herbicide resistance to the Group 2 herbicide mode of action has been confirmed and documented in more than 170 grass and broadleaf weed species across more than 40 countries.
 Resistance to Group 2 is extensive and prolific, with tens of millions of hectares affected, in fact it is the most likely herbicide mode of action to develop resistance.

-Group 2 resistance exists in Australia in 26 species (9 grasses) including more than 30,000 populations of annual ryegrass, more than 200 populations of barley grass, brome grass, more than 200 populations of wild oats, paradoxa grass and crabgrass and in at least seventeen broadleaf weeds including more than 5,000 populations of wild radish, common sowthistle, black bindweed, charlock, more than 2000 populations of prickly lettuce, more than 1,000 populations of Indian hedge mustard, Mediterranean (wild) turnip and turnip weed.
+Group 2 resistance exists in Australia in 28 species (10 grasses) including more than 30,000 populations of annual ryegrass, more than 200 populations of barley grass, brome grass, more than 200 populations of wild oats, paradoxa grass and crabgrass and in at least seventeen broadleaf weeds including more than 5,000 populations of wild radish, common sowthistle, black bindweed, charlock, more than 2000 populations of prickly lettuce, more than 1,000 populations of Indian hedge mustard, Mediterranean (wild) turnip and turnip weed.
 Resistance has developed in broadacre, rice and pasture situations.
 In respect to rice, there are Group 2 resistant populations to three broadleaf weeds, namely dirty Dora, arrowhead and starfruit.

 Research has shown that as few as four applications to the same population of annual ryegrass can result in the selection of resistant individuals and as few as six applications for wild radish.
 A population can go from an apparently small number of resistant individuals to a whole paddock failure in one season.

 A significant challenge facing growers managing Group 2 resistance is the control of brome grass and barley grass in winter cereal crops.
-Group 2 herbicides are presently the only post emergent herbicides that provide effective control of these grass weeds and this poses a severe risk of Group 2 resistance for growers with cereal dominant rotations.
+Group 2 herbicides are presently the post emergent herbicides that provide effective control of these grass weeds and this poses a severe risk of Group 2 resistance for growers with cereal dominant rotations.

 If a pre-emergent application is made with a Group 2 herbicide for broadleaf or grass weed control, monitor results and, if required, apply a follow up spray, preferably with a non-Group 2 herbicide, for control of escapes and to avoid weed seed set.
 If a follow up Group 2 (post-emergent herbicide) is applied, ensure that complete weed seed set control is achieved.